vams-git/vams-development/inactive/README.md

 - MP record view to display status of MP equipment via a field called inactive
 - The field should be a flag type (boolean type) to indicate the MP is active or not
 - The field to be protected since it is logical value determined based on MP equipment status
-- Field logic :
+- Field logic:
   - inactive = TRUE
-    -
+    - dddsfsfs